Cookies

 Some simple rules

-Bowls is played on a square of grass called a green, which is divided into lanes called rinks.
-Players take turns to deliver their bowls from a mat at one end of the rink towards a small white target ball, often referred to as the ’jack’, situated near the other end.
-The bowls are shaped so that they take a curved path towards the jack, known as the bias.
+Players take turns to deliver their bowls from a mat at one end of the rink towards a small white or yellow target ball, called the 'jack', situated near the other end.
+A bowler chooses to roll their bowl either on their forehand or backhand the bowl bends using the 'bias' inside the bowl.

-The aim of the game is to get your bowls closest to the jack.
 One point is given for each bowl nearer the jack than the nearest bowl of your opponent.
 For example, if you or your team has three bowls closer to the jack than your opponent’s nearest bowl then you will score three for that end.